ikaipu/enter-exit-room/README.md

 ### android emulator

+- npm start
 - open android emulator
-- press `a` key to install on android
+- press `a` key to run on android

 ### android device

+- npm start
 - connect device to pc/mac
 - enable usb debugging on device
 - press `a` key to install on android